grinsteindavid/ai-agent-code-analyzer/README.md

 # Autonomous Code Analyzer

-A Node.js tool that uses OpenAI's GPT-4 to intelligently analyze codebases based on natural language questions.
+A simple Node.js tool that uses OpenAI's GPT-4 to intelligently analyze codebases based on natural language questions.
 The AI automatically determines relevant grep patterns to find and analyze code related to your questions.

 ## Features

 - Ask natural language questions about your codebase
-- AI automatically determines appropriate grep patterns to search for relevant code
+- AI automatically generates appropriate grep patterns
-- Intelligent file selection and analysis
+- Ignore specific folders or files
-- Comprehensive summaries with specific code references
+- Comprehensive analysis with file references and code snippets
-- Language-aware analysis with support for multiple file extensions
+- Support for multiple file extensions
-- Modular, maintainable code structure

 ## Installation